opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 ## Introduction

 Data Prepper ingests [Trace Analytics](https://opensearch.org/docs/latest/observability-plugin/trace/index/) into OpenSearch and Amazon OpenSearch Service.
-Data Prepper is a last-mile, server-side component which collects telemetry data from [AWS Distro OpenTelemetry collector](https://aws-otel.github.io/docs/getting-started/collector) or [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector), and transforms it for OpenSearch.
-Then, the transformed trace data is visualized using the [OpenSearch Dashboards Observability plugin](https://opensearch.org/docs/latest/observability-plugin/trace/ta-dashboards/), which provides visibility into your application performance, along with the ability to drill down on individual traces.
+Data Prepper is a last-mile, server-side component which collects telemetry data from [AWS Distro OpenTelemetry collector](https://aws-otel.github.io/docs/getting-started/collector) or [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector) and transforms it for OpenSearch.
+You can visualize the transformed trace data using the [OpenSearch Dashboards Observability plugin](https://opensearch.org/docs/latest/observability-plugin/trace/ta-dashboards/), which provides visibility into your application performance and gives you the ability to drill down on individual traces.

 The following flowchart illustrates how components work in trace analytics, from running OpenTelemetry Collector to using OpenSearch Dashboards for visualization.